Pooriajy/smart-home/samples/README.md

 # Examples Folder

-The **examples** or **samples** folder contains practical examples, sample code, or small projects that are relevant to your main project.
+The **examples** or **samples** folder contains practical examples, sample code, or small projects that are relevant to main project.
 This folder serves as a helpful resource for users or contributors to understand the usage and implementation of different features or functionalities.

 ## Purpose

 The examples folder serves the following purposes:

-- **Demonstration**: It provides working examples to showcase specific use cases, techniques, or implementations related to your project.
+- **Demonstration**: It provides working examples to showcase specific use cases, techniques, or implementations related to the project.
 - **Learning Resource**: Users can refer to the examples to learn and understand how to utilize different components or modules of the project effectively.
 - **Reference Code**: The examples folder serves as a reference library, offering reusable code snippets that can be adapted and integrated into other parts of the project.